 You would be aware of personalization.
 But without customer profiling that isn’t feasible.
 So, what exactly do you do in customer profiling?

 Well, you identify the similarities and the differences between your users from your database, Then, you would segment them to enable personalization.

 To put this in action, you need to be able to collect user information while they visit your online store.
-A marketing automation platform like Ingage would help you integrate your eCommerce store so that you could capture visitors’ activities and launch campaigns in real-time.
+A marketing automation solution like Ingage would help you integrate your eCommerce store so that you could capture visitors’ activities and launch campaigns in real-time.

 You can even determine who your website visitors are and who your mobile app users are.
 And each of their visits to your online store would be monitored.
-This would equip you to create a 360° behavioural profile so that your automation could be hyper-personalized.
+This would equip you to create a 360° behavioral profile so that your automation could be hyper-personalized.

 As you collate different customer profiles, you will discover some users having repetitive features.
 You could group them into one segment and conduct advanced personalization of communication processes.